What is a festoon system, and what is it used for?

 How Do Festoon Systems work?

 Essentially a festoon system uses a track system, sometimes called a festoon track system, mounted along the path of the moving material handling equipment.
-There are two basic types; c rail festoon systems and wire festoon systems.
+There are two basic types; c rail festoon systems and stretch wire festoon systems.
 The c rail track is open on the bottom and has festoon trolleys with wheels that glide inside and sometimes on the outside of the track.
 These festoon trolleys come in many sizes and shapes to carry hose, round and flat power and control cable, and encoder cable.
 Sometimes the track is actually a wire.
-We call these wire festoon systems and they too hold trolleys which in turn hold the same types of cables or hoses.
+We call these stretch wire festoon systems and they too hold trolleys which in turn hold the same types of cables or hoses.

 The trolleys have saddles that clamp tight around either flat or round festoon cable or hose.
 Usually there is a cable clamp on the end where the festoon cable or festoon hose is fed.
 This locks the festoon cable or hose in place.
 As the material handling equipment proceeds down the path, the festoon trolleys are pulled along (often using a tow bar and lead festoon tow trolley.
 The cabling then appears to stretch along the festoon track all the way to the other end which has an end stop to keep the festoon trolleys from falling out.
 When the material handling equipment moves back to the starting position, the trolleys stack up alongside one another and the electrical festoon cable or round hose groups together in a series of loops.
 These loops are varied simply by using more or fewer trolleys along the track.
 A traditional loop depth that often minimizes interference with other equipment or personnel is usually at 3 ft (thus 6 feet between festoon trolleys).